 Manufacturing Industries in Mexico

 Mexico is rife with manufacturing across a variety of industries.
 From aerospace to automotive manufacturing, businesses internationally are tapping into Mexico's resources to save money and improve operations.
 While the opportunities are limitless, there are eight industries worth exploring when considering the benefits of manufacturing in Mexico

 Aerospace manufacturing is a Mexican Industry that has grown tremendously over the past 15 years.
 According to PWC, the Gross Domestic Product of the aerospace manufacturing sector in the country grew more than 20 percent each year over the past five years.
 A large part of this growth is attributed to the country's open trade policies, and the industry generated a total of $3,183.7 million between 1999 and 2014.

-Beyond open trade, the boom in this industry is thanks to the government's investment in its growth as well as the country's educated workforce.
+Beyond open trade, the boom in this industry is also attributed to the government's investment in its growth as well as the country's educated workforce.
 The Mexican government has taken major strides toward encouraging manufacturing activity, starting with its decision to sign on to NAFTA followed by a series of reforms.
-The Maquiladora system, which provides companies more control over the cost and transport of expensive aerospace manufacturing materials, coupled with the high number of engineers the country produces each year, means the sector is likely to grow for years to come.
+The Maquiladora system provides companies more control over the cost and transport of expensive aerospace manufacturing materials is coupled with the high number of engineers the country produces each year, and means the sector is likely to grow for years to come.

 Guaymas and Empalme are two excellent locations for aerospace manufacturing in Mexico.